lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 ```

 What's happening here is that the output from one function is passed as
-(inserted, really) the first argument in the next fucntion.
+(inserted, really) the first argument in the next function.

-The next macro does the opposeite ...
+The next macro does the opposite ...

 ### The ``->>`` Macro